Code-Institute-Submissions/local-business-project-3/README.md

         1. As a Returning Visitor, I want to be able to edit my request at will in case anything changes.
         2. As a Returning Visitor, I want to see if anyone has been recommended or to check if anyone else has looked for the same thing I have.
-        3. As a Returning Visitor, I will have different request for different categories that I will want to query.
+        3. As a Returning Visitor, I will have different requests for different categories.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added requests that match my local business.
-        2. As a Frequent User, I want to update my profile to keep with anything new or changes to my business.
+        2. As a Frequent User, I want to help out others and leave a comment to help them find what they are looking for.
         3. As a Frequent User, I want easily find my location and jobs that are being requested around there.

 -   ### Design